 In May 2013, the annual FIFA Congress was held in Mauritius and The Clarisse Sisters were once again reunited on stage to perform at this ceremony broadcasted around the world.
 This triggered a sudden desire to write TCS songs and start a solo career!
 18 months later, their first single “Papitou” was released.
 It was a cover of a Sega classic, by legendary Mauritian artist Ti’Frere.
 The “father of Sega” had first written this song in 1951… It came as no surprise that the transition from back-up singers to main act would go through a rite of passage, by singing someone else’s song.
 But this changed everything for The Clarisse Sisters…

 In December 2021, “Fire & Ice”, a first single featuring Basia, was released.
 It reached the N°2 spot on a private radio, 357FM, in Poland, in early 2022.
 The second single, “Gravity” was released on 25th February 2022.
-So far, the video clip on Youtube has found the most striking success the band has ever experienced with 40.000 views in just one month.
-The new album, also called “Fire & Ice”, was released from London digitally on 28th February 2022.
+So far, the video clip on Youtube has found the most striking success the band has ever experienced with 40.000 views in just one month, and peaking at N°13 on Mike Read’s Heritage Chart in the UK.
+The new album, also called “Fire & Ice”, was released from London (through Bandcamp) on 28th February 2022.
 The CD worldwide distribution started on 15th March 2022.
+Full online digital distribution was completed on 16th June, to coincide with the release of the third single “Butterflies in June”.
 The Clarisse Sisters are opening a new chapter in their incredible career, with concerts in England to be announced for the summer.

 After 5 years fine tuning their craft within hospitality entertainment excellence in Mauritius, 23 years as backing vocalists on world tours for leading bands from the United Kingdom, The Clarisse Sisters are entering their 7th year as solo artists with new ambitions.
 In a western world in transition, great music & fairy tales are more precious than ever.
 Come on board…and join the TCS parade!